tari-labs/tari-university/src/scaling/laser-beam/PITCHME.md

 $$
 `

--> _Alice shares her part of the signature with Bob_
+-> _Has relative time lock, Alice shares her part of the signature with Bob_

 <div class="LineHeight20per"> <br></div>